 Simply put, a blockchain is a database.

 Even if a company has redundant servers around the world, the data might only be backed up between 3 to 5 locations.
-On top of that, these companies collectively spend billions of dollars a year on cyber security.
+On top of that, these companies collectively spend billions of dollars a year on cyber security, to protect this data.

 With a blockchain database, the data can be backed up on potentially thousands of computers all over the world, for a much, much lower cost.
 The information in these databases is heavily encrypted and sometimes files are broken up into pieces, so even if one piece is exposed, it will not expose the entire file.